codeout-now/Cartoonify_an_image/README.md

 # Cartoonify_an_image

- The project is all about turning images into cartoons using Python's OpenCV module.
+ The project is all about converting images into cartoons using Python's OpenCV module.